 Dr. Staley was joined on stage by Margaret Cederoth, sustainability manager at the California High-Speed Rail Authority.
 California High-Speed Rail is a high-speed rail system currently under construction in the U.S. state of California.
 By 2029, the system will run from San Francisco to the Los Angeles basin in under three hours, at speeds capable of over 200 miles per hour.
 The total system length will be about 800 miles (1,300 km) long.
 Ms. Cederoth described how the project also has ambitious environmental targets, which, if achieved, will see CO2 emissions reduced in the state by 176,000 million metric tonnes in its first year of operation.
 “The project is setting a new, green standard for infrastructure development,” said Ms. Cederoth.
 “This includes operating with 100% renewable energy, all steel and concrete from demolition and construction recycled, low emission equipment used on site – 40% better than average – and materials life cycle analyzed.
 We are promoting the use of innovative technologies to drive down CO2 emissions.
 Thanks to efforts such as urban greening and tree planting schemes that offset emissions, we are committed to carbon neutrality during the construction phase.
 The whole scheme is trying to move behaviors into a new low carbon reality.”

 The final speaker was Dave Ross, vice president of advanced engineering at Volvo Construction Equipment.
 In a wide-ranging presentation, Mr. Ross discussed the challenges facing equipment manufacturers in their efforts to achieve economic, environmental, and social sustainability.
 “While other industries have made huge advances in efficiency over the years, the process of construction hasn’t really changed, and is, if anything less efficient today, with major projects commonly taking longer and costing more.
-This actually offer us a lot of opportunities to drive down the part of emissions that derive from construction equipment.”
-The HX2 demonstrates how adoption of new technology results in a new breed of intelligent, autonomous, connected machines.
+This actually offers us a lot of opportunities to drive down the part of emissions that derive from construction equipment.”

 The presentation concluded with Mr. Ross describing how Volvo Construction Equipment has set itself the target of increasing efficiency by 10 times, thanks to the adoption of intelligent, electric and connected technology.
 “Not only that,” ended Mr. Ross, “We are also working towards objectives whereby our equipment delivers zero downtime, zero accidents and zero emissions.”